Mahajan pada Period ( 600-321 BCE)

 Development of Philosophy and Ethics

-Concepts such as truth, non-violence, compassion, and moral conduct gained importance, influencing both rulers and common people.
+Concepts such as truth, compassion, morality, and non-violence gained importance.

 Education and Literature